pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 ## Chinese Remainders

 There's a formula that we're getting really, really close to, and it's very similar to an old math puzzle that has one of the most simple-once-you-know-it-but-impossible-otherwise answers imaginable.
 It's really satisfying to learn -- sort of like the ancient Babylonian square-root-finding formula that Newton apparently loved.

+(Explain the Chinese Remainders puzzle here)

+So that's very similar to what we're doing when we were setting up our functions to return 1 for the "good" x and 0 for every "bad" x.
+And it's even *more* similar when we multiply the stuff inside those functions so that instead of returning 1 they return something like 7 or 11.

 The question is: what changes when you have exponents like $$\mathrm{x}^2$$ in your polynomial?